0xJacky/nginx-ui/docs/guide/config-casdoor.md

 This is the Endpoint of the Casdoor server.
 You need to make sure that Nginx UI can access this URL.

+## ExternalUrl
+- Type: `string`
+- Version: `>= v2.0.0-beta.42`

+This is the external URL of the Casdoor server.
+It is used to generate the redirect URI.
+If this option is not configured, the Endpoint will be used as the base URL for the redirect URI.

 ## ClientId
 - Type: `string`